Make Me (Britney Spears song): Composition and lyrics

 "Make Me..." was written by Spears, Matthew Burns, Joe Janiak and Gerald Gillum.
-It was produced by Burns, with vocal production being done by Mischke.
+It was produced by Burns, with vocal production being done by Mischke Butler.
 The song features American rapper G-Eazy.
 Jaycen Joshua was the song's mixing engineer and provided background vocals.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Make Me..." is written in the key of B♭ major with a tempo of 123 beats per minute in common time.
-The song follows a chord progression of B♭–Cm–Gm, and Spears' vocals span from G3 to E♭5.
+The song follows a chord progression of B♭–Cm–Gm, and Spears's vocals span from G3 to E♭5.
 "Make Me..." is a "slinky" mid-tempo pop and R&B-influenced ballad.
 It features "raw" guitar riffs, "soothing electronics", "snare slaps", "whooshing synths" and a "dub step-esque boom-bap".
 In the song, she uses her breathy vocals and "soulful crescendos of 'Make me oooh, oooh, oooh.'"

 Lyrically, "Make Me..." talks about demanding sexual satisfaction, with the singer "want[ing] the object of her affection to make her move", explaining that "she's on the lookout for someone to 'raise [her] roof.'"
 In the chorus, she sings: "I just want you to make me move like it ain’t a choice for you, like you got a job to do/ Just want you to raise my roof, something sensational.
 And make me ooh, ooh, ooh."
 As noted by Billboard staff, the second part of the song features "sexy" lyrics such as "No rules/From the bar to the car, let's take it back to my room/Igniting the heat of the woman; let the sparks fuse/Blowing up to the ceiling, we're burning bright/When we cross the line."
 In the other hand, G-Eazy raps about "that he's not one to put too much stock in social status.
 All he's looking for is a 'dangerous woman' he can confide in."